-The school has excellent research and professional training facilities that include extensive computing facilities, a psychological test library, a psychology clinic, a career research and assessment service, a technical workshop and laboratories in all areas of experimental psychology.
+The school has excellent research and professional training facilities that include extensive computing facilities, a psychological test library, a psychology clinic, a technical workshop and laboratories in all areas of experimental psychology.

-We also have strong links with professional practitioners in the areas of clinical, neuropsychological and forensic psychology.
+The school also has strong links with professional practitioners in the areas of clinical, neuropsychological and forensic psychology.